rism-digital/muscat-guidelines/default/en/source_031.md

 #### Voice/instrument (031 $m)

 Enter the voice part or instrument using the list of **RISM instrument abbreviations**.
 Enter **V** for an unknown vocal part.
 Enter **i** for an unknown instrumental part.
-Notate transposing instruments at sounding pitch.
 Indicate the tuning of an instrument in the **General note** field.
+If the instrument is a transposing instrument, you may enter it at notated pitch or at sounding pitch.
+In the field **General note (031 $q)**, indicate which option you used.

 ##### Examples

 - pf
 - T coro
 - org with text

+**Obsolete procedures**: Older RISM guidelines required music incipits for transposing instruments to be entered at sounding pitch.

 #### Role (031 $e)